Chautauqua Creek water in western New York

 Best flows

 Use RiverReports and USGS 04213319 below Westfield together.
-Dropping water with improving visibility is the cleanest steelhead window; sharp rises, brown water, shelf ice, or pushy shale runs should move the plan later.
+Dropping water with improving visibility is the cleanest steelhead window.
+Sharp rises, brown water, shelf ice, or pushy shale runs should move the plan later.

-When to skip
+When to leave

 Local plan